berkdurmus/berkdurmus.com/src/blogs/self-evolving-structured-memory.md

 ### Contradiction Handling: Be Picky, Not Forgetful

 Contradictions aren’t failure; they’re progress with context.
-We:

-1. Detect conflicting fields (e.g., diagnosis year).
-2. Compare source credibility and confidence.
-3. Replace or deprecate the old value via patch.
-4. Record the event, rationale, and new confidence.
+We detect conflicting fields (for example, the diagnosis year), compare source credibility and confidence, replace or deprecate the old value with a patch, and record the event with its rationale and updated confidence.

 ```json
 {